 Please note registration deadline is the Friday before each seminar starts, after which all those who have registered will be emailed the Zoom link information.
 Seminars begin at 10:00 am Pacific Time (Canada and US).

-The first 3 seminars are now available for purchase.
+Only 3 seminars are available for purchase at any time.
 As each seminar finishes another seminar will become available to purchase.

 Winnie Nelon ~ May 16th ~ Iban Textiles from Borneo